 - Processing of multiple patients concurrently.

 - Performance of a wide range of life-saving procedures to include, but not be limited to, cardiopulmonary resuscitation and emergency surgery.
-This requires at minimum two people, including one veterinarian and one veterinary technician or assistant.
+This requires at minimum 2 people, including 1 veterinarian and 1 veterinary technician or assistant.

 - The ability to call-in additional staff as needed.

 - Provision of timely and appropriate in-hospital patient care.

 - Appropriate and timely consultation with veterinary specialists.

 A complete and thorough medical record for each patient should be kept on file at the emergency and critical care facility.
 Because of the importance of legibility and availability of medical records, all summary medical records should be computer-generated, digitally stored, and backed up.
 Additionally, the emergency and critical care facility must comply with state administrative codes for informed consent, patient record keeping and the release of patient records.

 The medical record must include but not be limited to: